SageHack/hacklair/content/analysing-android-app-aptoide-part-2-wireshark.md

 done
 </pre>

-This give us a detailed list of endpoints.
+This gives us a detailed list of endpoints.

-As you can see destinations are : Amazon, LeaseWeb and Yahoo.
-Connections to Yahoo are from the Flurry Analytics as we seen from the logcat in the previous post.
+As you can see destinations are: Amazon, LeaseWeb and Yahoo.
+Connections to Yahoo are from the Flurry Analytics as we have seen from the logcat in the previous post.
 All other endpoints connect to the app servers, which can gather any type of data they want.

 ### HTTP

-Now we know where the data travelled but it doesn't give us much insight on what it contain.
-Let's look at the HTTP requests since they are not encrypted and are really easy to filter out.
+Now we know where the data traveled but it doesn't give us much insight on what it contained.
+Let's look at the HTTP requests since they are not encrypted and are easy to filter out.

 Here's the command I used to get what seemed like most interesting.